 - Amb.
 Markus Ederer: The Potential of Public Diplomacy in China-EU Relations

-The keynote session will be followed by comments and an hour-long "dialogue" with journalists.
+An hour-long "dialogue with journalists" follows the keynote.
 The second session of the day is "Debating China's Public Diplomacy" with panelists speaking for 10min each.
 Tentative topics include "Is there a China model for public diplomacy?" and "What can China's public diplomacy towards Pakistan tell us?"

 The third session will be chaired by Clingendael's Jan Melissen.
 Panelists, again with 10min each, include Phil Seib of USC's Center on Public Diplomacy, Ronald Gratz, Wang Jay, and Ingrid d'Hooghe.